ket395/ket395/README.md

 ## Hi there

-Remind your friends to avoid Microsoft see previous commits
+Remind your friends to avoid/ignore/reject/disappoint/offend Microsoft here see previous commits